Dragon Tree (Dracaena draco)

-It prefers a bright planting position in full sun or part-shade and can be grown either in the ground or in a planter.
+It prefers a bright planting position in full sun or part shade and can be grown either in the ground or in a planter.
 A sheltered spot, away from harsh winds, is preferred but not essential.

 When planting in the ground, sand or gravel can be added to the planting hole if the natural soil is heavy.
-In a pot, incorporate the sand or gravel to the potting mix and raise the pot slightly off the ground so that the water can run freely away from the base.
+In a pot, incorporate the sand or gravel into the potting mix and raise the pot slightly off the ground so that the water can run freely away from the base.

 These practices will help to aid drainage and prevent root rot.

-Although draco is one of the hardier species of Dracaena it can only tolerate low temperatures (such as a slight frost) for a short period of time.
+Although Draco is one of the hardier species of Dracaena it can only tolerate low temperatures (such as a slight frost) for a short period of time.
 5-10C is considered a minimum safe temperature.
-It is drought tolerant once established and is also considered to be salt tolerant.
+It is drought-tolerant once established and is also considered to be salt tolerant.

 Dragon Tree: Ongoing Care and Maintenance

-For container grown plants, water regularly to keep the soil moist.
+For container-grown plants, water regularly to keep the soil moist.
 But, as mentioned earlier, do not allow the soil to become waterlogged as this will cause the roots to rot.

 No pruning is required but as the older leaves die off they form a ‘skirt’ around the trunk which can be removed.
-Old flower stalks can also be cleared away by cutting a few centimetre above where the stalk emerges – take care not to damage any new buds nearby, as these are the developing new branches.
+Old flower stalks can also be cleared away by cutting a few centimetres above where the stalk emerges – take care not to damage any new buds nearby, as these are the developing new branches.